Ángel Fernández Pérez: Career

 Ángel Fernández started playing handball at his home town club SDC Astillero, before joining CB Cantabria in 2006, where he made his senior debut.
 In 2008 he left the team, as the club was disbanded.
 He ten joined 3. league team CD Torrebalonmano, where he was promoted to the 2nd tier in the first season.
 In 2013 he left for CBM Logroño La Rioja, where he came second in the league in 2014, 2015 and 2016 and reached the cup final in 2017 and 2018.
 Three times he was included in the league all star team.

 In 2018 he joined Polish top team Vive Kielce.
 Under coach Talant Dujshebaev he won the 2019, 2020 and 2021 Polish championship and the 2019 and 2021 Polish cup.
 In the 2018-19 EHF Champions League he reached the Final Four, where the team lost in the semifinal to Telekom Veszprém.

 In 2021 he left Kielce to return to Spain, where he joined FC Barcelona.
 Here he won the 2021-22 EHF Champions League and the 2021-22 Liga ASOBAL.

 A year later he joined French side Limoges Handball.
 He left the club in 2024.
 He then returned to CD Torrebalonmano after 11 years away.
 Here he signed a deal until 2027.

 National team

 Ángel Fernández debuted for the Spanish national team on 29 April 2015 against Germany.

-His first major international tournament was the 2017 World Men's Handball Championship.
+His first major international tournament was the 2017 World Men's Handball Championship, where Spain finished 5th.

+At the 2018 European Men's Handball Championship he won gold medals, the first ever for Spain.
+He was however replaced by Aitor Ariño after the first game.

+At his second World Championship in 2019, he finished 7th with Spain.

+A year later he won his second gold medal at the 2020 European Men's Handball Championship.

+At his third World Championship in 2021, he won a bronze medal.
+Later the same year he represented Spain at the 2021 Olympics, where he won another bronze medal.

+At the 2022 European Men's Handball Championship he won a silver medal, when Spain lost to Sweden in the final.
+A year later he won a bronze medal at the 2023 World Men's Handball Championship.